amrmhassan/smart-wallet/time line.md

 - 4] make the firebase handle the user settings
 - 5] DONE -  make the profile stats to be calculated every time
 - 6] add the debts
+-- debts will add a money to a certain profile
+-- when fulfilling a debt it's money will be substracted from a profile -- adding a debt will need another screen for adding debts